Spray paint is easy to apply, dries in time, and offers a good finish quality. But, how many coats of spray paint do you need?

-Why Does The Number of Coats Matter?
+Why Does The Number of Spray Paint Coats Matter?

-It also determines the level of protection.
-For example, rust-oleum spray paint is designed to protect the metal from rust, but you need the right number of coats to get rust protection.
+The number of coats also affects the level of protection the finish provides.
+For instance, rust-oleum spray paint is designed to protect the metal from rust, but you must apply the right number of coats to get rust protection.

 When To Apply an Extra Coat Of Spray Paint?